Monika-81/wanderlust-api/README.md

-# **Wanderlust**
+# **Wanderlust API**
-Waderlust is your online travel diary app, where you can post anecdotes about your travel adventures!
+Waderlust API is the backbone of your online travel diary app, where you can post anecdotes about your travel adventures!
 Both for yourself to remember, to share with family and friends as well as to inspire other fellow wanderlusters around the globe.
 The travel diary aims to be a platform for inspiration, discussions and sharing about all things travel related.
-The user can search for other users posts to get information and inspiration for coming trips, as well as to share and communicate with there friends and family about the trip they are undertaken orprieviously been came home from.
-The travel diary site targets various kinds of people whom are interested in knowing more about a specific travel location, travel in general or to just socialize with like-minded Wanderlusters!

 **Wanderlust**

-Let me introduce you further to [**Wanderlust**]()!
+Let me introduce you further to the [**Wanderlust**]() API!
 <br>
 <br>